 But they rely on compressor technology that constricts refrigerant vapor, raises its pressure, and pushes it up through the coils on the back of the fridge.

-When that vapor rises and hits the cooler air, it converts to a liquid state at high pressure and it begins to cool down.
+When that vapor rises and hits the cooler air, it converts to a liquid state at high pressure and begins to cool down.

 It then flows back down through the coils inside the freezer and fridge areas.
 As it does so, it absorbs the heat inside to cool down the temperature inside the fridge.